BitcoinDesign/Guide/guide/glossary/index.md

 One of the most important activities of the bitcoin network is to verify that signatures are valid.
 </div>

+### Signer

+A signer, also known as a signing device or hardware wallet, is a device or app that is primarily used to sign bitcoin transactions.
+The reason a user would use a signer is to separate [wallet]({{ '/guide/glossary/wallet/' | relative_url }}) functionality from their private keys for added security.

+Signers can range from dedicated bitcoin-only devices like a [coldcard](https://coldcard.com/), to a simple mobile or desktop app like [bluewallet](https://bluewallet.io/).
+Signer are commonly used for [savings]({{ '/guide/savings-wallet/' | relative_url }}) and multi-signature wallets.

 ### Taproot

 A technique that makes complex multisig transactions look the same as standard transactions on the blockchain.
 This improves both efficiency and privacy, as multiple signatures are combined into a single one.